Celiac Disease

 - A family or personal history of autoimmune disease is also associated with CD.

-- In people with CD, ingestion of gluten leads to an enteropathy of the small intestine characterized by mucosal inflammation and villous atrophy.
+- For people with CD, ingestion of gluten leads to an enteropathy of the small intestine characterized by mucosal inflammation and villous atrophy.

 - Generation of unique serologic autoantibodies and development of a diverse spectrum of signs and symptoms also occur.